 Here you will find information about the regeneration methods, the proportion of approved regeneration, the proportion of soil preparation and the number of main plants.

-The Swedish Forest Agency conducts an inventory of approximately 450 regeneration fellings per year.
+The Swedish Forest Agency inventories about 450 regeneration fellings per year.
 The inventory takes place 7 years after regeneration felling in Norrland and 5 years after in Svealand and Götaland.

-In the 2000s and early 2010s, the proportion of approved regeneration in individual forestry was lower than for other forest owners.
-Since 2000, the difference has steadily decreased and during the inventories in recent years, there was no difference between the ownership categories
+During the 2000s and early 2010s, the share of approved regeneration in individual forest management was lower than for other forest owners.
+The difference between the owner classes decreased steadily until the inventories in recent years, when the differences have increased again.

 Year (Three-year average) is given as the middle year for example 2001-2003=2002.
 Starting from 2008 season of inventory is based on the felling season 1/7 -30/6, that could be seen in the notation.